anaemepe/bike-Brussels-process/README.md

 Finally, I wanted to further explore creative ways of visualising that are at the service of communicating data.

-My approach was to build on and push the strong aspects of the project (visual scrollytelling) instead of aiming for the same amount of weight in all elements.
+My approach was to build on and push the strong aspects of the project (visual scrollytelling) instead of aiming for the same weight in all elements.

 I have learnt **a lot** about ai2html and scrollama and have developed a raw methodology.
 Besides the technical aspect (I've spent quite some time revisiting tutorials and solving a few technical bugs, but much less than I anticipated), one unexpected challenge was integrating this particular storytelling structure in my mental process.